Coping with adverse weather conditions : Cold

 peru’s sacred valley

-I love mountains.
-I've never really been a beachy person, although I love the coastal paths and messing around in rock pools, but mountains have something about them.
+I have always loved mountains.
+I've never really been fond of beaches, although I love coastal paths and rock pools, but mountains have something about them.
 I've worked in travel for the past 20 odd years and have been lucky enough to have visited some amazing places both for work and holiday, but mountains always get my vote, especially our own home grown ones.

 I've put together a little selection of some of the amazing mountains I've been lucky enough to have seen.